telerik/ajax-docs/api/server/Telerik.Web.UI/GridAutoCompleteColumnEditor.md

 ## Properties

-###  IsInitialized `Boolean`

-Get value if the editor has been initialized after an InitializeInControl or InitializeFromControl method call

-###  Text `String`

-Gets or sets the text of the AutoCompleteBox control.

-###  DataSource `Object`

-Gets or sets the DataSource property of the AutoCompleteBox control.

-###  AutoCompleteBox `RadAutoCompleteBox`

-Gets the  instance for the current column editor.

-###  InputType `RadAutoCompleteInputType`

-Gets or sets a value indicating how the RadAutoCompleteBox items should be displayed - as tokens or as text.

-###  Filter `RadAutoCompleteFilter`

-Gets or sets a value indicating whether the RadAutoCompleteBox should apply “Contains” or “StartsWith” filter logic.

 ###  AllowCustomEntry `Boolean`

 Gets or sets a value indicating whether the user will be able to add a custom text not present
             within the raw data in order to create a custom entry.

-###  SelectionMode `RadAutoCompleteSelectionMode`

-Gets a value indicating whether the user can select multiple entries.

 ###  AllowTokenEditing `Boolean`

 Gets a value indicating whether the text of the RadAutoComplete Tokens can be edited when user double clicks on it.

+###  AutoCompleteBox `RadAutoCompleteBox`

+Gets the  instance for the current column editor.

+###  ContainerControl `Control`

+Gets the instance of the Container control (generally a TableCell), after the last call of InstantiateInControl method

-###  Delimiter `String`
+###  DataSource `Object`

-Gets or sets a value indicating what delimiter should be used when the control displays the selected items as text (InputType = Text)
+Gets or sets the DataSource property of the AutoCompleteBox control.

 ###  DataTextField `String`